dylanbarrett-analytics/nba-2024-25-utilizing-roles/README.md

 - $\min(\text{OC})$ = $\text{minimum observed OC value}$ = $0$
 - $\max(\text{OC})$ = $\text{maximum observed OC value}$ = $1.305$

-Now each player's season can be summed up with one simple grade.
-The **average OC grade** was **36.7**.
+Now each player's season can be summed up with one grade.
+The **average OC grade** across all 373 players in this study was **36.7**.
 The highest was Nikola Jokić with a grade of 100.0.

 ---